-I am Saraphir Qaa-Rishi.
-Danish, but have lived in the UK for over 15 years and am happily settled here – especially since I moved to Edinburgh in 2014.
-I am very passionate about crochet and all the possibilities for being creative it offers and also a keen photographer, writer and a performance artist/movement teacher.
+Hello!
+I am Saraphir Legind.
+Danish, but have lived in the UK for almost 20 years and am happily settled here.
+I am very passionate about crochet and all the possibilities for being creative it offers and also a singer songwriter, writer and a performance artist/movement (eurythmy) teacher.

 I am very interested in most kinds of crafts and in ‘the arts’ in general.
 I feel very strongly that it is of great importance to encourage as many people as possible to use their hands creatively as this supports and develops creative thinking processes.